What does the D.P. stand for in D.P. Dough?

 What kind of training will I receive?

-All franchisees participate in our 4 week training program at D.P.
-Dough restaurants in Columbus and Athens, Ohio.
-That training includes classroom training and on the job training where you will learn about every aspect of operating a D.P.
-Dough Restaurant.
+You will participate in a three types of training: 10 days of immersion training at D.P.
+Dough restaurants in Columbus and Athens, Ohio, Approximately 10-15 hours of online training, and 19 days of hands-on assistance by D.P.
+Dough Franchising at your restaurant at the time that you open for business.
 You will be required to pass a Certified D.P.
 Dough Operator test at the conclusion of training to be able to open.

 Are D.P.
 Dough franchises only sold in college towns?